Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.20.0 - 5 Jun 2024

-Platform Management 13.20.0 is a minor release which includes three new features, four improvements, and four fixes issues.
+Platform Management 13.20.0 is a minor release which includes three new features, three improvements, and four fixes issues.

 __New features__